March 2, 2018

 If you have a lot of duct leaks, airflow problems, and difficulties reaching the desired temperature, your ductwork may have been improperly installed.

-A professional HVAC company will help you troubleshoot and sole any ductwork issues you may have.
+A professional HVAC company will help you troubleshoot and solve any ductwork issues you may have.

 Ductwork should operate in a closed system, meaning tightly sealed from one end to the other.